honest07/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays the last 10 lines of /etc/passwd. script that displays the first 10 lines. script that displays the third line of a file
+script that displays the last 10 lines of /etc/passwd. script that displays the first 10 lines. script that displays the third line of a file script that creates a file named and containing a text.